SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 it.
 A macro expansion is *not* performed and it'll *not* change the debugger's return value.

+## Stepping through the code

+IDEA:
+If an error occured, you cannot step through the code unless you corrected it or you want to step into a newly entered expression.

+* step into newly entered expression
+* step into restarted expression.
+Already changed values are a problem then.

 ## Breakpoints

 Global variable \*B\* is a list procedures' names which, if